vim-scripts/VOoM/voom_samples/test_outline.rst

+  :Voom rest
- rest markup mode test file, no gotchas converted from test_outline.txt
+  This is VOoM markup mode test file.
+Converted from **test_outline.txt**.
+  NOTE: no gotchas, suitable for test suite

 findme findme2